 Medication may be needed for some people.
 Statins are one type of drug that not only lower cholesterol, but also lower heart disease risk in some people.
 Statins should be used along with healthy lifestyle habits.
 If you are prescribed a statin and your cholesterol numbers improve, this does not mean that you should be sedentary and eat whatever you want.
 You will still need to focus on other modifiable risk factors.

 If you have high blood pressure, work to get it under control.
-Eating a healthy diet, exercising, and not drinking alcohol are just some ways to help control your blood pressure.
+Eating a healthful diet, exercising, and not drinking alcohol are just some ways to help control your blood pressure.
 Some people will also need to take medication.

 If you have diabetes, it is important to keep it under control.
 Eating well, exercising, and taking medication can help with this.
 If you do not have diabetes, maintaining a healthy weight will help lower your chance of developing diabetes.

 Decreasing your risk for heart disease means more than just achieving normal cholesterol levels—it means addressing all modifiable risk factors.
 Practicing a healthy lifestyle is key to reducing many of the risk factors for heart disease.
-Work with your doctor to develop a plan that is right for you.
+Work with your doctor or registered dietitian to develop a plan that is right for you.
 This will ensure that you are doing all you can to keep your heart healthy.

 American Heart Association